I’ve been watching a lot of Youtube videos about minimalism and reading many minimalists’ blogs lately, trying to find new ways to save money.

-However, at some point afterwards, I’d find myself happily wearing them again since I lost weight or I had an occasion that called for that particular shirt or dress.
-Every time that happens, I feel relieved I don’t have to go out and buy anything new.
+However, later on, I’d find myself happily wearing them again since I lost weight or I had an occasion that called for that particular shirt or dress.
+Every time that happens, I feel relieved that I don’t have to go out and buy new clothes.

 There are certain items I haven’t worn for a long time or no longer need.
 I usually bring them home so that my mom can wear them or give them to our extended family in rural areas who are less well-off.

 My mom is very frugal and always tells me that if I have something I don’t wear, I can just give it to her.
 My mom means it and always feels happy to wear my old clothes.
-I buy her new things too, but that’s just how my mom is.
+I also buy her new things, but that’s just how my mom is.

-The second step is to get rid of most of the furniture.
+The second step in minimalism is to get rid of most of the furniture.
 Some sleep on a mattress on the floor and have a tiny table with two tiny chairs in the kitchen.

-My thought is: if you can get a free box spring, a free bed frame, a free dining table and a couple of free chairs from friends, then why not?
-After all, you don’t need to spend money on it.
-The box spring or bed frame can keep your mattress and bedding clean by keeping it from the floor.
+However, if you can get a free box spring, a free bed frame, a free dining table and a couple of free chairs from friends, then why not?
+After all, you don’t need to spend money on them.
+The box spring or bed frame can keep your mattress and bedding clean from the dirt on the floor.

-That means one mattress, one bed frame, two desks and two chairs, one dining table and a maximum of 6 chairs for Mr. FAF and me.
+That means one mattress, one bed frame, two desks and two chairs, one dining table and a maximum of six chairs for Mr. FAF and me.